csce585-mlsystems/CSCE585ProjectROI/README.md

 ## How to Run
 - Include all instructions (`commands`, `scripts`, etc.) needed to run your code.
 - Provide all other details a computer science student would need to reproduce your results.
+- Some exploratory plots in the notebooks use matplotlib, which may require additional system level setup on macOS with Python 3.13.
+The core application and ML pipeline run without it.

 Example:
 - Install uv & activate environment (MAC)